ericnkatz/RainbowSix-Ravenshield-N4Admin/Readme.md

 =============

-Not from Repository Owner: I'm just hosting this here because I'm not sure how much longer the game will be around but the resources for RavenShield are definitely dwindeling so finding cool stuff like the N4Admin/Stats programs are becoming more difficult.
+**Note from Repository Owner:** I am hosting this here because I am not sure how much longer the game will be around but the resources for RavenShield are definitely dwindeling so finding cool stuff like the N4Admin/Stats PHP project are becoming more difficult.
 If the original authors of these files want this repo taken down just send me an email. admin at ericnkatz.com